 '''

 --enable-yoga

---with-nanoflann=/path/to/nanoflann

 '''

+'''

+--with-nanoflann

+'''

 Yoga depends on the third party header-only library nanoflann [64] to build an approximate distance field for each component grid. nanoflann has a BSD license and can be obtained from GitHub [64].
-The v1.3.0 of nanoflann is needed.
-Please check out this version from GitHub.
-Yoga is currently incompatible with the later versions.

-A.13 External Libraries
+A.10 External Libraries

-Fun3D relies on external libraries to enable some of its advanced applications.
+FUN3D relies on external libraries to enable some of its advanced applications.
 Use Table A1 to determine which set of external libraries are necessary for your applications of interest.
 Discussions of each external library are found in the following sections.

-It is highly recommended that Fun3D is configured to use a parallel execution (MPI and one of the partitioner libraries) if you plan to perform any advanced calculations.
+It is highly recommended that FUN3D is configured to use a parallel execution (MPI and one of the partitioner libraries) if you plan to perform any Table A1: Configuration options.

+advanced calculations.
 SUGGAR++ and DiRTlib are only required if overset (chimera) meshes will be used.
 The 6-DOF library is only required if six degrees of freedom simulations will be performed (trajectories determined by integrating the equation of motion).
 KSOPT, PORT, SNOPTTM, NPSOLTM, and DOT/BIGDOTTM are optimization libraries.
 At least one of these optimization libraries is required for performing design optimization.

-A.13.1 MPI
+A.10.1 MPI

-MPI provides Fun3D's capability to communicate between processors.
-Configure with the option
+MPI provides FUN3D's capability to communicate between processors.
+Configure with the option where /path/to/MPI is the directory where MPI is installed.

-'''

 --with-mpi=/path/to/MPI

-'''